i123iu/BlazorLiveView/docs/index.md

 ![Mirror view of user's session in circuit mode](images/screenshot-mirror-circuit.png)

 In the admin dashboard, there is also a link "User" (in the column "View Mirror").
 This is very similar to the "Circuit" view, but can show all circuits of the selected logged in user.
-The admin can switch between them using the dropdown in the top status bar.It also automatically switches to a newer circuit if the original circuit is closed.
+The admin can switch between them using the dropdown in the top status bar.
+It also automatically switches to a newer circuit if the current has been closed.
 In this example, the user has two tabs open - `/counter` and `/weather`.

 ![Mirror view of user's session in user mode](images/screenshot-mirror-user.png)